 Furthermore, the unit cost system is based on the premise that the implementation of the activity and not the actual cost must be documented.
 This provides greater financial flexibility in relation to the project implementation.
-It is recommended to take stock of the level of co-financing needed to carry out the project before submitting the application.
+If the project partners complete all the granted activities (e.g. the granted number of traveling participants, the granted duration of stays, the granted number of working days etc.), the partnership is entitled to keep the total awarded grant, regardless of whether the real costs of the activities are lower than the awarded grant.
+Possible surplus funding can be spent on any project-related activities.
+On the other hand, if the real costs are higher than the awarded grant, the partnership will have to co-finance the extra costs.
+It is therefore recommended to take stock of the level of co-financing needed to carry out the project before submitting the application.

-Mobility projects and collaboration projects operate with two different unit cost systems described below.
+Mobility projects and collaboration projects operate with two different unit cost systems as described below.
 Following the signing of the contract, approved projects will receive the "Nordplus Adult guide for reporting, documentation of activities and financial management of grants", which contains detailed information on financial matters.
+The guide can also be found on our website www.nordplusonline.org.